 “Excavating the Extra-Ordinary 2” aims to continue and broaden the discussion of challenges and merits of working with small finds.
 Again, we wish to bring together scholars from all areas of object centered work and material culture.
 Since archaeological work and the exchange on methodological questions always benefits from interdisciplinary input, we are pleased to be able to expand the research area to include Egyptological expertise as well as experts from Near Eastern Archaeology.

-In addition to our experienced keynote and impulse-speakers we would like to invite scholars and researchers on all career levels to present a paper or poster about their research activity addressing the challenges and merits of working with difficult finds and contexts.
-We especially ask young researchers to present challenges they are working on at the moment.
-Embrace the opportunity to discuss your research questions with an experienced audience.
+We understand small finds in the broadest sense of the term and wish to discuss methodological challenges and compare strategies and methods in dealing with all kinds of (extra-)ordinary objects.
+In addition to our experienced keynote and impulse-speakers we would like to invite scholars and researchers on all career levels to present a paper about their research activity addressing the challenges and merits of working with small finds and difficult contexts.
+We especially ask young researchers to present challenges they are working on.

 We are looking forward to an exciting and successful exchange and welcoming you at Johannes Gutenberg University Mainz.